CARTAvis/carta-archived/README.md

 4. bison
 5. gsl (CARTA uses 2.1 version of gsl source code to build, and casa/code seems not require specific version and we usually install apt/ym version, 1.5 for casa/code)
 6. blas lib. (required when building GSL, also when building casacore)
-7. gfortan (CARTA uses ast library which uses gfortan, and casacore uses this, too)
+7. GFortran (CARTA uses ast library which uses GFortran, and casacore uses this, too)
 8. Qt.
 (CARTA uses 5.3.2, 5.4/5.5 may be ok. casa & its needed qwt uses 4.8.5)
 9. qwt (CARTA uses qt 5.3.2 to build qwt 6.1.2 and casa submodule, code uses 4.8.5 to build qwt 6.1.0)
 9. Python and numpy (should be ok.
 CARTA:2.7. casa:2.7)